yuwils/uq_degree_planner/README.md

 * Refactor code base to use less any types, improve CSS re-usage and add additional documentation comments

+* Fix bug with courses being taken in incorrect semeseters on mobild evices

 ###

 ## Credits